Resettlement/renewal from abroad

-Have you previously lived in the Netherlands and are now coming to live in the Netherlands again?
-If so, you must file a declaration of resettlement/re-registration so that you are registered as a resident in the Basic Registration of Persons (BRP).
+Have you previously lived in the Netherlands and are you now coming to live in the Netherlands again?
+Then you must file a declaration of resettlement/re-registration, so that you are registered as a resident in the Municipal Personal Records Database (BRP).

-Were you deregistered from the municipality due to emigration before October 1, 1994?
-Then First Registration from Ab road applies to you.
+Were you deregistered from the municipality before 1 October 1994 due to emigration?
+Then First registration from abroad applies to you.

 • You were registered with a Dutch municipality after October 1, 1994.

-• You will stay in the Netherlands for at least 4 months during the next six months.
+• You will be staying in the Netherlands for at least 4 months in the coming six months.

 • You live in Zoetermeer.

-• You have the nationality of another European Union country.
+• You have the nationality of another country in the European Union.

 • You have a valid residence permit or an MVV sticker in your passport.

-• You may wait for the decision on your application for a residence permit in the Netherlands (you must prove this).
+• You may await the decision on your application for a residence permit in the Netherlands (you must prove this).

-• You must make your declaration in person at the counter no later than the fifth day after resettlement.
+• You must submit your declaration in person at the counter no later than the fifth day after resettlement.

-• All persons resettling with you must come with you to the appointment.
+• All persons resettling with you must come to the appointment.

 • Registration is free.